 Anesthesia and other medications can greatly lower your glutathione levels making your liver more vulnerable.
 Studies indicate that milk thistle can increase your levels of this potent antioxidant by up to 35%.

-An additional benefit, milk thistle (Silybum marianum) is clinically proven to boost immune response.
+An additional benefit, milk thistle (Silybum marianum) is to boost immune response.

 - Commonly recommended dose: start at least one week before surgery until two weaks after the operation, 70 mg three times a day.

 - Caution: do not take milk thistle if you are allergic to plants in the ragweed family.
 Since milk thistle can affect hormone levels, avoid taking it if you have a history of hormone-related cancer, such as uterine, breast, or prostate cancer.

 Some other herbs commonly used for detoxifying purposes are alfalfa, dandelion root, cascara, and sarsparilla.